96-LB/Ketch-up-prototype/README.md

-# Ketchup
+# Ketch-up
-It's time to Ketchup on your work~!
+It's time to Ketch up on your work~!